civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 12:00 UTC

-The data center operator was due to post an update at 8:00am EDT, but we have not yet received anything from them.
+The data center operator was due to provide an update at 8:00am EDT, but we have not yet received anything from them.

 As soon as we have an update we will post it immediately.